 We issued \$57.5 million in principal amount of existing notes in February 1997, thus substantially increasing our ratio of long-term debt to total capitalization (shareholders' equity plus long-term debt).
-Holders of existing notes may convert their existing notes into our common stock at a conversion price of \$20.625 per share, which is substantially above the last reported sale price of our common stock of \$4.12 per share on June 20, 2002.
+Holders of existing notes may convert their existing notes into our common stock at a conversion price of \$20.625 per share, which is substantially above the last reported sale price of our common stock of \$3.75 per share on June 5, 2002.
 As a result, holders of existing notes are unlikely to convert their existing notes into common stock, unless the market price of our common stock increases to a price greater than the conversion price of the existing notes.
 In 1999 and 2001, we spent \$11.9 million to repurchase \$20.0 million aggregate principal amount of the existing notes.
 The currently outstanding principal amount of \$37.5 million of existing notes will require us to make principal and interest payments through the maturity date of March 1, 2004 that are significantly in excess of our \$14.5 million balance of cash, cash equivalents and short-term investments at March 30, 2002.
 Even if we meet our operating forecasts, we do not expect to generate enough cash to repay the currently outstanding aggregate principal amount of the existing notes on their March 1, 2004 maturity date.
-As a result, we are conducting this exchange offer to extend the maturity date of our debt and to reduce the total amount of our debt outstanding, while improving our ability to attract new debt or equity investors.
+As a result, we are conducting this exchange offer to extend the maturity date of our debt, while improving our ability to attract new debt or equity investors.